mgalbright/online_purchase_optimizer/docs/MATH.md

 Order quanitity can't exceed inventory.
 (We need to specify constraints to enforce this.)
 $$q_{l,r} \le I_{l,r}$$

 Order **at least** the desired number of lures across purchases from all retailers.
-(Can order more than desired if it lowers the overall bill):
+Optimizer can order more than desired if it lowers the overall bill.
+(Note: to disable ordering extra items, make this a strict equality):
 $$\sum_r q_{l,r} \ge n_l$$

 #### Shipping: